hugojosefson/virsh-ui-svelte/README.md

 The only thing from this repo you need to run the service in Docker, is the script [docker-run](./docker-run).

-`./docker-run` accepts the following environment variables:
+`./docker-run` accepts the following optional environment variables:

 | Name           | Default value                   | Description                                 |
 |:---------------|:--------------------------------|:--------------------------------------------|